 Founded on the principles of community, tolerance, and justice, The Fair Housing Center was established in 1975 to assist victims of housing discrimination.
 The Women of the Old West End, The League of Women Voters, and several other concerned citizens and community groups organized to fight blockbusting and other discriminatory practices that were destroying Toledo’s neighborhoods.

-Throughout its history, the Center has been a leader in fair housing enforcement, having investigated more than 12,000 complaints of discrimination and recovered in excess of $33.3 million in damages for victims and neighborhood reinvestment.
-Its staff has conducted workshops for fair housing organizations, government agencies, and housing industry professionals.
+Throughout its history, the Center has been a leader in fair housing enforcement.
+In addition, its staff has conducted workshops for fair housing organizations, government agencies, and housing industry professionals.
 In addition, the Center’s staff is regularly called upon by the US Congress to submit testimony regarding discriminatory housing practices.